 4 - QUESTIONS ABOUT THE MUSIC VIDEO BUSINESS

 - 3-1.
-There's this video I saw a long time ago but I don't remember the title or the artist, can you help?
+There's this video I saw a long time ago but we don't remember the title or the artist, can you help?

 Probably not.
-My memory is fairly bad, and I haven't seen everything (not by a long shot).
-If you can remember the artist, I would recommend trying to contact fans of that artist (look up fansites).
+Our memory is not very good, and we haven't seen everything (not by a long shot).
+If you can remember the artist, we recommend trying to contact fans of that artist (look up fansites).
 If you only have a description to go off of, you can always try to ask on the music video mailing-list, perhaps one of the members will recognize it.
 Click here for more details on the list (including a subscription form).
-I also receive the list myself, of course, so this really is the best way to ask something like this.
+This really is the best way to ask something like this.

 - 3-2.
 Do you sell videos?
 I really REALLY need to get this video...

-Okay, let me get this straight and out of the way once and for all.
-I DO NOT SELL MUSIC VIDEOS.
+Okay, let us get this straight and out of the way once and for all.
+We DO NOT SELL MUSIC VIDEOS.
 Nor trade, for that matter.
 This site is NOT a store. mvdbase.com is a database, ie. its sole purpose is to collect information ABOUT music videos.
 If you wish to buy a video, try online stores like amazon.com which offer some video selections.
 There are also a number of DVD shops online.
-Please please please do NOT ask me where you can find or buy such or such video.
-I just, quite simply and honestly, don't know.
+Please please please do NOT ask us where you can find or buy such or such video.
+We just, quite simply and honestly, don't know.